yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 "nonce").
 Use these values to encrypt the ticket, AES-GCM(K, N, data).
 This nonce should then be stored and transmitted with the ticket.

+Other alternative shemes may be used and the use of AES-GCM-SIV
+{{?I-D.irtf-cfrg-gcmsiv}} is one of these possible alternatives.

 # IANA Considerations